-not serve in the House at all.
-53 While this does not conclusively demonstrate that House polarization caused Senate polarization, it is certainly suggestive.
-54 It is also consistent with anecdotal observations, such as this one from former Senator Alan Simpson earlier this decade; "The rancor, the dissension, the disgusting harsh level came from those House members who came to the Senate.
+Democratic and Republican Senators who did not serve in the House at all.
+78 While this does not conclusively demonstrate that House polarization caused Senate polarization, it is certainly suggestive.79 It is also consistent with anecdotal observations, such as this one from former Senator Alan Simpson earlier this decade; "The rancor, the dissension, the disgusting harsh level came from those House members who came to the Senate.
 They brought it with 'em.
-That's where it began."55
+That's where it began."80

-Thus, polarization in the House might well be the cause of similar, if somewhat lesser, polarization in the Senate.
-Over the last generation, House districts have become increasingly uncompetitive, safe partisan homes; most (but not all) experts believe these safe seats are sending more polarized members to the House.56 Assuming that is so, current gerrymandering technology and practices might contribute to the rise of these increasingly safe seats, but only as one of several factors whose relative role is difficult to sort out.
+Thus, polarization in the House might well be the cause of similar. if somewhat lesser, polarization in the Senate.
+Over the last generation, House districts have become increasingly uncompetitive, safe partisan homes; most (but not all) experts believe these safe seats are sending more polarized members to the House.81 Assuming that is so, current gerrymandering technology and practices might contribute to the rise of these increasingly safe seats, but only as one of several factors whose relative role is difficult to sort out.
 In addition, to the extent gerrymandering does contribute to safe seats and non-competitive elections, deciding whether efforts to rebuild a center ought to take on gerrymandering requires confronting the extent to which VRA districts contribute to making election districts uncompetitive today.
-As if all that is does not make this institutional issue intractable enough, the political economy of changing the institutions with the power to design districts, as we approach the next round of redistricting, is just as daunting.
+If all that does not make this institutional issue intractable enough, the political economy of changing the institutions with the power to design districts, as we approach the next round of redistricting, is just as daunting.